 - The faculty and administration are supportive of student-led PH initiatives.
-However, we would like to see a greater level of support for such initiatives, e.g., facilitating connections between research mentors and students, and providing stipends for research projects. - Recommendations: We would like to see students actively being involved in the process of improving the level of PH teaching and research opportunities, a UCD specific webpage for locating planetary health and/or sustainable healthcare projects, and increased support and funding of student-led QI initiatives.
+However, it is mostly vocal support and we would like to see a greater level of support for such initiatives, e.g., facilitating connections between research mentors and students, and providing stipends for research projects. - Recommendations: We would like to see students actively being involved in the process of improving the level of PH teaching and research opportunities, a UCD specific webpage for locating planetary health and/or sustainable healthcare projects, and increased support and funding of student-led QI initiatives.